Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Empirical Evaluation of Prodigy

-\Cref{tab:benchmarks} depicts the quantitative results for loop-free programs.
+\paragraph{Results for loop-free programs.} Whereas our focus is on programs featuring unbounded loops, we compared \toolname{Prodigy} to $\lambda$-PSI and \textsc{Genfer} for loop-free benchmarks. \Cref{tab:benchmarks} lists the results.
 The column Program lists the benchmarks.
 The next column ($\infty$) marks the occurrence of samplings from infinite-support distributions in the benchmark.
 Column $p$ indicates the presence of symbolic parameters.
-Finally, columns \sympy, \ginac, and \textsc{$\lambda$-PSI} depict run-times in seconds for the individual backend of \toolname{Prodigy} and \textsc{$\lambda$-PSI}, respectively.
+Finally, columns \sympy, \ginac, symbolic, dp and \textsc{genfer} list run-times in seconds for the individual backends of \toolname{Prodigy}, \textsc{$\lambda$-PSI}, and the tool \textsc{genfer} respectively.
+Here, dp represents the dynamic programming backend of \textsc{$\lambda$-PSI} invoked by using the option \texttt{{-}{-}dp}, and \textsc{Genfer} using exact arithmetic (\texttt{-{}-rational}).
 The timing in boldface marks the fastest variant.
-The acronym TO stands for time-out, i.e., did not terminate within the time limit.
-Timings marked with $^\ast$ refer to results by $\lambda$-PSI which contain integral expressions.
-Strictly speaking, these results cannot be counted as \enquote{solved}, however we still considered them.
-Clearly, \toolname{Prodigy} with its \ginac backend is the clear winner in terms of run-time performance, however $\lambda$-PSI timings are oftentimes in a reasonable margin.
-Compared to the \sympy backend, \ginac is faster by roughly two orders of magnitude.
+The acronym TO stands for time-out, i.e., did not terminate within the time limit of 90 seconds.
+Entries consisting of \enquote{---} indicate the lack of support for this benchmark instance.
+Timings marked with $^\ast$ refer to results by $\lambda$-PSI which contain integral expressions that we like to avoid, however $\lambda$-PSI is still able to compute all moments exactly.